 Anil Srivastava, French, born in 1960, joined the Company in June 2014.
 Prior to joining the Company, Mr. Srivastava was the Chief Executive of Areva Renewables and a member of the Areva Group's executive committee from January 2009 to December 2011.
 Prior to his positions at Areva, he held senior executive positions in companies such as TomTom Group and Alcatel-Lucent.
-Most recently, Mr. Srivastava was a member of the Executive Board of Windreich AG in Germany between June 2012 and December 2012, Chief Executive of Windkraft Union GmbH in Germany from January 2013 to September 2013, Managing Director of Climate Holdings BV, in the Netherlands, from September 2013 to May 2014 and Director of Oakridge Inc. from February

-2014 to July 2014.
+Most recently, Mr. Srivastava was a member of the Executive Board of Windreich AG in Germany between June 2012 and December 2012, Chief Executive of Windkraft Union GmbH in Germany from January 2013 to September 2013, Managing Director of Climate Holdings BV, in the Netherlands, from September 2013 to May 2014 and Director of Oakridge Inc. from February 2014 to July 2014.
 Mr. Srivastava serves as an Advisor (with no remuneration) to the Board of Agua Via Ltd in the UK.
 He obtained a master's degree from the National Institute of Technology in India and graduated with an Executive MBA from the Wharton School of Business at the University of Pennsylvania in the USA.

 Hubert Angleys, French, born in 1958, was appointed Chief Financial Officer and member of the Executive Committee at Leclanché SA starting February 2016.
 Prior to his new role, he served as CEO of the Swiss leading precious metal refining group Metalor until July 2014, after holding the Chief Financial Officer position for twelve months.
 Prior to joining Metalor, he held various Financial Director positions for Europe and for upstream and downstream businesses at Alcoa, the American giant aluminium group.
-He has also deep experience leading finance functions of international groups that operate in different sectors of activity, like Digital Equipment, Tomy Toys, RJ Reynolds Tobacco, or even Sicpa with executive oversight for treasury, tax, controllership, financial planning and analysis, audit, mergers and acquisitions and cash Management.
+He has also deep experience leading finance functions of international groups that operate in different sectors of activity, like Digital Equipment, Tomy Toys, RJ Reynolds Tobacco, or even Sicpa with executive oversight for treasury, tax, controllership, financial planning and analysis, audit, mergers and acquisitions and cash management.
 He holds a degree in accounting, business administration and law.
+As announced to the Market on 24 February 2022, Hubert Angleys will leave the Group at the end of August 2022.